 It’s easy to underestimate the financial strain of a car accident.
 You’re contending with more than emergency medical expenses, after all.
 The cost of repairing or replacing your car, contending with lost property, and making up for lost paychecks can catch up with you faster than you ever expected.

 That’s why our Indianapolis car accident lawyers want to give you the chance to secure the financial support you need to recover from your losses.
 Vaughan & Vaughan helps car accident survivors like you file civil complaints against the parties responsible for their losses.
-Together we advocate for your right to economic justice in the face of roadway negligence.
+Together, we advocate for your right to economic justice in the face of roadway negligence.

-When to Call a Car Accident Attorney
+When to Call an Indianapolis Car Accident Lawyer

 The sooner you can get in touch with a car accident attorney after a severe accident, the better.
 Attorneys can help you navigate difficult conversations with your insurance provider and make the most of your time at the scene of an accident.
 Gathering initial evidence before a liable party has time to misrepresent your losses can make it easier for you to secure a settlement.